vishalicious213/one-off-resources/pages/markdown.md

 ## Escaping (to show asterisks, etc.)

-- Preface char wih a backslash
+Preface character wih a backslash

 ```md
 \*This text\* shows asterisks instead of being italic